grassrootseconomics/cel2-node/README.md

 > For CELO Pre-fork (< January 2025), refer to the `celo-old` branch

-# Alfajores System Requirements
+# CEL2 Mainnet System Requirements

-- Atleast 12 GB RAM, 16 GB Recommended
+- Atleast 16 GB RAM
-- Atleast 512 GB SSD Storage (As of November 2024)
+- Atleast 1TB SSD Storage (As of June 2025)

+## Features

+- ENV only configuration for easier management
+- Stats server always enabled
+- Optional vector collector for pull-based metrics collection
+- Reconfigured to retain more peers to prioritize liveness

 ## Firewall